GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/07.561-570/07.'Tis-Love-That-Makes-Us-Happy/docs.md

 This world is full of sorrow,
 Of sickness, death, and sin;
 With loving heart we'll do our part,
 And try some soul to win.

-Refrain:
-God is love; we're his little children.
-God is love; we would be like him.
-'Tis love that makes us happy,
-'Tis love that smooths the way;
-It helps us "mind," it makes us kind
-To others ev'ry day.
+[Refrain]

 3.
 And when this life is over,
 And we are called above,
 Our song shall be, eternally,
 Of Jesus and his love.

-Refrain:
-God is love; we're his little children.
-God is love; we would be like him.
-'Tis love that makes us happy,
-'Tis love that smooths the way;
-It helps us "mind," it makes us kind
-To others ev'ry day.
+[Refrain]